serjozhka/SlavicCauses/Slavia2020/readme.txt

 - which causal  marker is used

-- in most cases, markers are tagged by the cognacy class of markers.
+- in most cases, markers are tagged by the cognacy class.

 NB: this is an .xlsx file, these data cannot be read by R because of the problems with the Cyrillic script.